phytec/doc-bsp-yocto/source/yocto/scarthgap.rst

 Changing the Network Configuration ..................................

-To tweak IP addresses, routes, and gateways at runtime you can use the tools *ifconfig* and *ip* .
+To tweak IP addresses, routes, and gateways at runtime you can use the *iproute2* tools.
 Some examples

 .. code-block:: console